 Tyana Stiegler (’03) earned a Ph.D. in experimental particle physics at Texas A&M University in 2013.
 She worked on the LUX (Large Underground Xenon Detector) Project, a dark matter direct detection experiment in South Dakota.
 She earned a master’s degree in physics at the University of California, Davis.

-Mary Stowell [formerly Howland] (’86) is optical engineering manager at Signet Armorlite, Inc., a manufacturer of ophthalmic lenses in San Marcos.
+Mary Stowell [formerly Howland] (’86) is works in ophthalmic lens design and new product development in the San Diego area.
+She was for many years an optical engineering manager at Signet Armorlite, Inc., a manufacturer of ophthalmic lenses in San Marcos.

 Daniel Swearingen (’91) is the Director of Studio Operations of Autistry Studios, a non-profit organization to help teens and young adults with social, communication, and learning differences become successful independent adults, in Marin County.
 A long-time programmer, webmaster, and businessman, he earned a master’s degree in physics at California State University, Northridge in 1991, and a second master’s in astronomy at Indiana University in 1997.

-Geoffrey Syphers (’93) is the chief sustainability officer of Codding Enterprises in Rohnert Park, managing the transition to sustainable development through awareness education, training, policies and certification of all construction at Sonoma Mountain Village.
-Formerly director of KEMA Green, he earned his M.S. in Energy Engineering at the University of Massachusetts, Lowell in 1994.
+Geoffrey Syphers (’93) is the chief executive officer of Sonoma Clean Power, the new, locally controlled electricity provider in Sonoma County.
+He was formerly chief stainability officer of Codding Enterprises in Rohnert Park, managing the transition to sustainable development through awareness education, training, policies and certification of all construction at Sonoma Mountain Village.
+He earned his M.S. in Energy Engineering at the University of Massachusetts, Lowell in 1994.

 Ryan Taylor (’07) is a senior engineering technician at Soladigm, Inc. in Santa Rosa.